 For more than a hundred years, petroleum has fueled our vehicles.
-In the United States, we use approximately 20.5 million barrels of oil each day to keep us on the move.
-It's no wonder that petroleum is often called "black gold."
+In the United States, we use approximately 20.5 million barrels of oil each day to keep us on the move.2 It's no wonder that petroleum is often called "black gold."

 The automobile is important to the way we live.
-Americans drove approximately 3.22 trillion miles in 2018.
+According to the U.S. Department of Transportation, Americans drove approximately 3.23 trillion miles in 2021.3